 During the day you can tackle some of the 515km of piste covered by the Zillertal Superski Pass then, after the lifts close, head to a range of intimate aprés gigs, full on stage shows and late night sets at this awesome ski festival.
 Days on and off the mountain can be long so make sure to stay warm by wearing the right snow gear.

 Wristbands that give you access to all shows are available to buy now.
+Check out this list for more on the best festivals in April.

 3. Tomorrowland Winter Festival